rashidRizvi98/express-md/README.md

         └── index.md
 ```

-#### Example URLs

-Given the directory structure shown above, a request for `http://localhost:3000/` would return `docs/index.md` (converted to HTML, of course).

-File extensions are handled automatically.
-In this example, the README file can be requested as `http://localhost:3000/README` or `http://localhost:3000/README.md`.

-Likewise, the `api/index.md` file can be requested as `http://localhost:3000/api/`, `http://localhost:3000/api/index.md`, or even `http://localhost:3000/api/index`.

-#### Example Templates

 The file `docs/index.md` is served using the template file `docs/template.html`.

 The file `docs/api/index.md` would be served using the template file `docs/api/template.html`.

 The file `docs/api/v1.0/index.md` is in a directory that does not have a template file.
 In this case, `express-md` will search up the directory tree until it finds a template.
 This file would be served using the template file `docs/api/template.html`.

-(If `express-md` can find no template for a document, it will be served as a bare-bones HTML file.)
+If `express-md` is unable to find a template, it will be served as a bare-bones HTML file which is styled to match Github readme.

+###### URLs

+Given the directory structure shown above, a request for `http://localhost:3000/` would return `docs/index.md` (converted to HTML, of course).

+File extensions are handled automatically.
+In this example, the README file can be requested as `http://localhost:3000/README` or `http://localhost:3000/README.md`.

+Likewise, the `api/index.md` file can be requested as `http://localhost:3000/api/`, `http://localhost:3000/api/index.md`, or even `http://localhost:3000/api/index`.

 ## Error Documents